maddiegrosklos/travelblog/Why.md

 ---
+layout: default
 title: "Why"
 description: If you want to know more about my motivations for this blog, youre in the right place.
 ---

 ### If you're here for travel insights and don't want to hear me ramble, skip this page :)